pratu13/ToDoApp/README.md

-A simple to do app, this file also contians some other text fro texting purpose.
-The idea is to download this file and rrad the contents of this file.
+A simple umm uhh to do app, this umm uhh file also umm uhh contians some other text umm uhh fro texting purpose.
+The idea umm uhh is to download this umm uhh file and read umm uhh the contents umm uhh of this umm uhh file.